aeonguild/aeonwallet/README.md

   <img src="Screenshot_20201125-085106_Aeon_Wallet[1].jpg" width="250" title="hover text">
 </p>

-# aeonwallet
+# aeonvault

-An original android wallet app built for Aeon.
-Connect to a node, load your wallet, and send aeon.
+An original android cold storage app built for Aeon.
+Connect to a node, load your wallet, and secure your aeon.

 ## What is Aeon?

 Aeon is a cryptocurrency based on the Cryptonote Protocol.
 It is intended to be a minimal implementation with a goal of less encryption bloat and faster hashing algorithms ([KangarooTwelve](https://keccak.team/kangarootwelve.html)) while maintining the same private transactions and balances.
 Find more information https://github.com/aeonix/aeon.

+## What is Cold Storage?

+Cold Storage will secure your aeon making it unspendable for a duration of time.
+Not even you yourself can spend the aeon after it is secured.

 ## Download.